 Some hearing systems have been programmed with a Reminder indicating that it is time to schedule an appointment.
 Your hearing care professional will check the box below if this feature is activated.
+The Reminder will occur automatically.
+When you hear the Reminder indicator, please contact your hearing care professional.

+☐ Your Reminder feature is activated.

 Your Reminder indicator is a:

-Speech Indicator (Make Appointment)
+☐ Speech Indicator (Make Appointment)

-□ Tone Indicator
+☐ Tone Indicator